 In addition to the recent verdict in the whistleblower lawsuit, persons in the U.S. who believe they have been injured or lost a loved one due to injuries caused by the ET-Plus should consider seeking legal counsel to learn more about filing a Trinity guardrail lawsuit in Georgia.

-Contact the Georgia Injury Attorney Group
+Contact Attorney Group for Georgia

 Do you believe that you may be eligible to file a Georgia Trinity guardrail lawsuit?
 We can help.
 There are no out-of-pocket expenses to speak with us, and we can provide you with a comprehensive case evaluation to help you determine whether you have a case.
 If you decide to seek damages for your injuries, we can connect you with one of our affiliated attorneys who can help you to file your Trinity guardrail lawsuit in Georgia and pursue the compensation to which you may be entitled.